Guide to the Safest Laundry Detergents of 2025

 ECOS Hypoallergenic Magnolia & Lily Liquid Laundry Detergent | Methylisothiazolinone, fragrance ingredients |

-Dreft Free & Gentle Baby Liquid Laundry Detergent | C10-16 pareth (ethoxylated), polyethyleneimine alkoxylated (undisclosed composition, most likely ethoxylated), sodium borate, subtilisin, amylase, cellulase, mannanase (enzymes) |
+Dreft Free & Gentle Baby Liquid Laundry Detergent | C10-16 pareth (ethoxylated), polyethyleneimine alkoxylated (undisclosed composition, most likely ethoxylated), sodium borate, subtilisin, amylase, cellulase, mannanase enzymes |

-Mrs. Meyer’s Clean Day | Laureth-7 (ethoxylated), fragrance ingredients, methylisothiazolinone, benzisothiazolinone (learn more in my post about Mrs. Meyer’s cleaning products) |
+Mrs. Meyer’s Clean Day | Laureth-7 (ethoxylated), fragrance ingredients, methylisothiazolinone, benzisothiazolinone, enzyme blends, essential oils (learn more in my post about Mrs. Meyer’s cleaning products) |

-Puracy Natural – Free & Clear Liquid Laundry Detergent | C10-C16 alcohol ethoxylate, benzisothiazolinone, sodium borate, protease, amylase, lipase, mannanase (enzymes) |
+Puracy Natural – Free & Clear Liquid Laundry Detergent | C10-C16 alcohol ethoxylate, benzisothiazolinone, sodium borate, protease, amylase, lipase, mannanase enzymes |

-Seventh Generation Free & Clear Liquid Laundry Detergent | Laureth-6 (ethoxylated), benzisothiazolinone, methylisothiazolinone, amylase, protease, mannanase (enzymes) |
+Seventh Generation Free & Clear Liquid Laundry Detergent | Laureth-6 (ethoxylated), benzisothiazolinone, methylisothiazolinone, amylase, protease, mannanase enzymes |

 Brand | Concerning ingredients |

-ALL® Baby Liquid Laundry Detergent | C12-15 alcohols ethoxylated, sodium laureth sulfate (ethoxylated), triethanolamine, fragrance ingredients, disodium distyrylbiphenyl disulfonate, methylchloroisothiazolinone, methylisothiazolinone |
+ALL® Baby Liquid Laundry Detergent | C12-15 alcohols ethoxylated, sodium laureth sulfate (ethoxylated), triethanolamine, fragrance ingredients, disodium distyrylbiphenyl disulfonate, methylchloroisothiazolinone, methylisothiazolinone, enzymes |

-ALL® Free Clear Powder | C12-15 alcohols ethoxylated, fluorescent brightener 71, protease (enzyme) |
+ALL® Free Clear Powder | C12-15 alcohols ethoxylated, fluorescent brightener 71, protease enzyme |

 ALL® Sunshine Fresh with Stainlifters® Liquid | C12-15 alcohols ethoxylated, sodium laureth sulfate (ethoxylated), fragrance ingredients, disodium distyrylbiphenyl disulfonate, methylisothiazolinone, polyoxyalkylene substituted chromophore (blue) |